 Remember to offer solutions instead of simply stating what is bothering you.
-Being specific will help your roommate understand why the issue bothers you and could help him or her know how to fix the problem.
+Being specific will help your roommate understand why the issue bothers you and could help them know how to fix the problem.
 Try a statement like this: “Sometimes your laundry is still in the dryer when I’m ready to use it.
 I hate to bother you and ask you to fold it right at that moment, but it would be great if you could clear the dryer in a timely way.
 Or could I place your laundry in a basket and set it aside?”

 When you’re offering solutions and asking for your roommate to change behavior, it’s important to ask in a respectful way.
 If you interrupt them during their favorite TV show or if you seem confrontational, they might get annoyed or defensive.
 Statements like “we need to talk” are vague and alert them that there’s a challenge ahead.
-Instead propose that you find 15 minutes for a household meeting to discuss what’s working and not working.
-In fact, it’s wise to have weekly roommate meetings so you can talk about everything from grocery lists to house rules.
-When you are used to having frequent discussions, it won’t be so difficult to problem solve when an issue comes up.
+Instead, propose that you find 15 minutes for a household meeting to discuss what’s working and not working.
+In fact, it’s wise to have weekly meetings so you can talk about everything from grocery lists to house rules.
+When you're used to having frequent discussions, it won’t be so difficult to problem solve when an issue comes up.

 You can also improve your chances for a productive conversation if you remain calm.
 People tend to match each other’s energy level when talking.
 If you stay relaxed and speak in a calm manner, your roommate will likely follow your behavior.